Company registration details and Group

 How we collect your personal data

 If you contact us (by telephone, e-mail, instant messenger or voice over IP) we will collect your personal data and process it in accordance with the processes outlined in this Policy, including our Privacy Principles and the basis for processing your personal data.
 This may include discussing matters with you in relation to an enquiry about our services or a contract that we may enter into with you, or because you have subscribed to our newsletter or request a publication from us.

-We may also collect personal data about you from use of CCTV which may be in operation at our offices, or those offices where we provide our services.
+- about you from use of CCTV which may be in operation at our offices, or those offices where we provide our services.
 Any personal data collected from use of CCTV will be used by us for the purposes of ensuring the safety and security of our staff or those people coming onto our premises, or the premises where we provide our services.
 Such CCTV will be retained for as long as is necessary to ensure there are no issues relating to safety and security that need to be addressed and then only for so long as needed to deal with such issues.
 If there are no issues to address, then such footage shall be kept for no longer than we believe is reasonably necessary.